 If you visit Kotor Bay with a rental car, make sure your unit has a parking space.
 Parking is at a premium here.
 These beautiful towns were created and designed long before cars, and so there aren’t many places to park.
 We’ve seen cars lining up and waiting outside lots, with drivers sitting in their cars waiting for their turn to enter the parking lot.

-But for us budget travelers, it’s not really an ideal situation for longer than a month if you need to get to Kotor proper often and you’re staying somewhere else on the bay.
+But for us budget travelers, it’s not really an ideal situation for longer than a month if you need to get to travel around Kotor Bay often.

 Luckily for us, we don’t need to do much but enjoy this unbeatable view!